Absolute irreducibility of the binomial polynomials: Introduction

 where $D$ is an integral domain with quotient field $K$ are of interest.
 The integral domain $\Int(D)$ has been studied very intensively during the last decades and is a standard source for examples and counterexamples.
 For instance, it is well-known that $\Int(D)$ is a non-Noetherian Prüfer domain provided that $D$ is a Dedekind domain with finite residue fields.
 A profound introduction to the theory of integer-valued polynomial is given in the textbook of Cahen and Chabert~\cite{Cahen-Chabert:1997:book}, and a more recent survey is their work~\cite{Cahen-Chabert:2016:survey}.

-Coming back to factorization theory, Frisch~\cite{Frisch:2013:lengths} proved that in $\Int(\Z)$ arbitrary sets of lengths can be realized.
+Coming back to factorization theory, Cahen and Chabert~\cite{Cahen-Chabert:1995:iv-full-elasticity} studied elasticity in rings of integer-valued polynomials and proved that $\Int(D)$ has infinite elasticity for broad classes of domains $D$.
+In a joint publication, Anderson, Cahen, Chapman, Scott and Smith~\cite{Anderson-Cahen-Chapman-Scott-Smith:1995:factorization-iv} expanded this investigation and further studied factorization properties such as atomicity and elasticity in rings of integer-valued polynomials.
+Strengthening previous results on infinite elasticity, Chapman and McClain~\cite{Chapman-McClain:2005:iv-full-elasticity} proved that every rational number $r\ge 1$ is the elasticity of a polynomial $f$ that is integer-valued on an infinite subset $S$ of a unique factorization domain $D$, that is, $r = \frac{L}{\ell}$ where $L$ and $\ell$ are the maximum and mininum lengths, respectively, of factorizations of $f$.
+Frisch~\cite{Frisch:2013:lengths} proved that in $\Int(\Z)$ arbitrary sets of lengths can be realized.
 These results were generalized by Frisch, Nakato and Rissner~\cite{Frisch-Nakato-Rissner:2019:lengths} to rings of integer-valued polynomials on Dedekind domains with infinitely many maximal ideals which are all of finite index.
 Both papers use a very specific type of irreducible elements of $\Int(D)$ to realize the aimed sets of lengths.

 On the one hand, recognizing irreducible elements in $\Int(D)$ is in general far from being trivial.
 A partial answer for $\Int(\Z)$ using an algorithmic approach can be found in~\cite{Antoniou-Nakato-Rissner:2018:table}.
 On the other hand, the behavior of products of general irreducible elements in rings of integer-valued polynomials is not at all understood.
 Our result on the absolute irreducibility of the binomial polynomials leads to a better understanding of one important class of irreducible elements in $\Int(\Z)$.
 It also broadens the knowledge of a different aspect of rings of integer-valued polynomials.
 It has been already mentioned that $\Int(D)$ is a non-Noetherian Prüfer domain and is therefore non-Krull, when $D$ is a Dedekind domain with finite residue fields.
 Nevertheless, Reinhart~\cite{Reinhart:2014:monadic} showed that if $D$ is any factorial domain, then $\Int(D)$ is \textit{monadically Krull}, i.e., the so-called \textit{monadic submonoid}